 All of us have mitochondrial DNA (mtDNA).
 Since your mitochondrial DNA is inherited intact from your mother - and she received it from her mother, and so on - it can shed light on the ancient origins of your maternal ancestors.
 Maternal haplogroups are families of mitochondrial DNA types that all trace back to a single mutation at a specific place and time.
 By looking at the geographic distribution of mtDNA types, we learn how our ancestral female ancestors migrated throughout the world.

-The 23andMe Ancestry Composition Report is available in both the Ancestry + Traits Service and the Health + Ancestry Service.
-This report uses DNA you inherited from both sides of your family and tells you the proportion of your DNA that comes from each of 45 worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
-The report also compares your DNA to individuals of known ancestry from over 150 countries and territories in Europe, Africa, the Americas, Asia, and Oceania, telling you more about where your recent ancestors may have lived.
+The 23andMe Ancestry Composition Report is available in both the Ancestry Service and the Health + Ancestry Service.
+This report uses DNA you inherited from both sides of your family and tells you the proportion of your DNA that comes from each of our worldwide genetic populations, offering a detailed view of your ancestry from before ocean-crossing ships and airplanes were on the scene.
+The report also compares your DNA to individuals of known ancestry from over 2000 locations and territories in Europe, Africa, the Americas, Asia, and Oceania, telling you more about where your recent ancestors may have lived.

 Note: Your matrilineal ancestors include your mother, her mother, her mother's mother, etc., and your patrilineal ancestors include your father, his father, his father's father, etc.